davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

   str[11] = '\0';
   ```

-- Like Java, a literal in C is enclosed in double-quotes.
+- Like Java, a string-literal in C is enclosed in double-quotes.
 When assigned as follows, it has the same effect as the code above.
-The null character is hidden when using this syntax.
-Initialization is the **only time** it is appropriate to use the assignment operator for strings.
+The NULL character does not appear in this syntax. however, string initialization is the **only time** you can assign a literal to a string variable.

   ```c
   char str[20] = "Puget Sound";
   ```

-- After this initialization, the contents of str are shown below.
+- After this initialization, the contents of `str` are shown below.
 The null character is appended at `str[11]` automatically.
 Although the remaining unused characters (`str[12]`, ..., `str[19]`) are shown in the figure as having `'\0'`, C may not make any guarantee of this.
   ![](figures/str1.png)

 - **Caveat: This is a biggie, and is very different than other languages.** The *only* time you should be using the assignment operator for strings is during initialization (above).
 Let's suppose we want to re-assign `str` to the string `"Loggers"`.
 Unfortunately, the assignment operator will not work!